TheSimi/movie_viewer/README.md

 ### Configuration

-The script or .exe file needs to have a file in the same folder `path.txt`.
-In that file there needs to be paths for your movie folders, each path in a different line.
-The script will search for movies in those folders only
+The script or .exe file needs to have a .env file configured, example can be found as .env.example

 ### File names

 The script will scan all the configured folders and make a list of all files in them.
 If you have a movie that is made of more than one file put it in a folder and have the folder name start with a "-"
 Example: `-memento`

+### Cache

+The script will save cache of the movies and shows you have in the configured cache dir, to make loading the program next time a lot faster.

 ### Usage